 Just the Tip of the Iceberg

 There are so many more places to stay in the Macedon Ranges, we couldn’t possibly list them all.
-From a hemp farmstay on Bunjil Farm, a special vegan experience at Hilltop Hooves Vegan B&B, or a vineyard retreat at Cleveland Winery, Hesket Estate or Gisborne Estate Winery, there’s bound to be something to tickle your fancy.
-Click here for more ideas.
+From a hemp farmstay on Bunjil Farm, a to a vineyard retreat at Cleveland Winery, Hesket Estate or Gisborne Estate Winery, there’s bound to be something to tickle your fancy.
+Click here for more ideas on where to stay this winter.